 Along the same lines, to counter the growing anti-immigrant sentiment in Europe, Jesuit organizations in Spain developed a campaign called “Hospitalidad.es” that sought to unite people around a culture of welcome and compassion.

 Observing these efforts over the past few years, the Jesuit Conference of Canada and the United States’ Social and International Ministry Commission desired to foster a campaign that would engage the United States and Canada.
 The Ignatian Solidarity Network was selected to coordinate the campaign, working in partnership with Canadian and U.S. organizations in the Jesuit and broader Catholic network, as well as international partners.
-ISN will receive funding for the campaign from the Commission’s Social Action Research Grant program.
+ISN received funding for the campaign from the Commission’s Social Action Research Grant program.

-The Campaign for Hospitality will be built around three tenets for how it engages people: encounter with those in our nations who have recent migration stories; understanding, providing resources and pathways for people to understand issues of migration both intellectually but to also develop empathy for the challenging realities faced by those who migrate as immigrants, refugees, and asylum seekers; and action, inviting people and communities into direct forms of hospitality, popular education, and advocacy.
+The Campaign for Hospitality is built around three tenets for how it engages people: encounter with those in our nations who have recent migration stories; understanding, providing resources and pathways for people to understand issues of migration both intellectually but to also develop empathy for the challenging realities faced by those who migrate as immigrants, refugees, and asylum seekers; and action, inviting people and communities into direct forms of hospitality, popular education, and advocacy.